mindsphere/vfc-examples/Dashboard_getting_started/Setup/readme.md

   - Performance
   - Eco

-For the purpose of this example let us assume you are a factory manager that has three different machines (Basic, Performance and Eco), but they all share the same data model.
+For the purpose of this example, let's assume you are a factory manager that has three different machines (Basic, Performance and Eco), but they all share the same data model.
 Now you want to monitor them, but to do so, your machines need to send data.
 Let's generate some data using Mindspheres Visual Flow Creator application.

 # VFC Data Generator
+The Visual Flow Creator (VFC) is a [Node-RED](https://nodered.org) based application that can simplify a lot of tasks inside Mindsphere.
+If you are new to the VFC, please take a few minutes and go through the basics in our [Documentation](https://documentation.mindsphere.io/resources/html/visualflow-creator/en-US/index.html).
+It will help you understanding the concept of VFC tremendously.